Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Dynamics of Entanglement entropy of gauge theory without any filtering

 \subsection{Entanglement dynamics:}

 The dynamical behaviour of entanglement entropy is shown in Fig.~(\ref{figent}) ({\bf left panel}).
 We observe that EE doesn't saturate for our theory.
 EE increases with time and then oscillates at late times.
-This behaviour persists for different values of the coupling parameter $x\,.$ It is interesting to note that the absence of saturation (thereby possibly thermalization \cite{Yang:2025vjh}) of EE for $\mathbb{Z}_2$ theory in $1+1$D in the absence of measurement if one starts from a strongly coupled vacuum state.
+This behaviour persists for different values of the coupling parameter $x\,.$ It is interesting to note that the absence of saturation (thereby possibly thermalization \cite{Yang:2025vjh}) of EE for $\mathbb{Z}_2$ theory in $(1+1)$-dimensions in the absence of any non-Hermitian filtering terms if one starts from a strongly coupled vacuum state.
 Furthermore, we plot the time-average EE as a function of the coupling parameter $x$, and it continues to grow as $x$ increases (towards the continuum limit).
 This is also shown in Fig.~(\ref{figent}) ({\bf right panel}).

-\section{Measuring physical observables in $\mathbb{Z}_2$ gauge theory: effect on entanglement dynamics}
+\section{Post selected dynamics in $\mathbb{Z}_2$ gauge theory: Effect on entanglement}

-We study dynamics of entanglement in the presence of measurement for $\mathbb{Z}_{2}$ gauge Hamiltonian.
-We now turn our attention to the effect of measurement on the dynamics of entanglement entropy.
-The main motivation is twofold: (a) whether the entanglement saturates under the measurement, and (b) whether we observe a MIPT.
-We measure three different physical observables: electric flux, particle-antiparticle number, and mesonic excitations.
-While the first two are local operators, the last one is a non-local extended operator.
-Our setup provides a good opportunity to discuss the dynamics of EE under non-local measurements, which have well-defined physical meaning.
-At the same time, most previous studies in the context of MIPT are largely confined to local measurements on spin chains or circuits.
+We now turn to the effect of post-selected non-Hermitian filtering on the dynamics of entanglement entropy in the $\mathbb{Z}_2$ gauge theory.
+Our motivation is twofold: (a) to understand whether the entanglement entropy saturates under such filtering dynamics, and (b) whether we observe a MIPT-like transition.
+We consider filtering dynamics associated with three gauge-invariant operators: the electric flux, the particle-antiparticle number, and the mesonic hopping operator.
+The first two are local operators, while the last one is a non-local extended operator involving two matter sites and the gauge link joining them.
+Although the local cases are closely connected to the no-click limit of the monitored system, we use a unified interpretation for all three cases as post-selected filtering with respect to gauge-invariant operator sectors.
+This is particularly useful because the hopping operator is not of the form of a projector and therefore does not admit an immediate interpretation as a standard continuous measurement channel.
+Most previous studies of MIPT have focused on local measurements in spin chains or quantum circuits.
+In contrast, the present gauge-theory setting naturally contains both local gauge-invariant operators and extended non-local operators.
+This allows us to study, within a unified post-selected filtering framework, how the locality structure of the operator entering the non-Hermitian term affects the entanglement dynamics.
 Hence, this makes the current study all the more exciting.
-In the next section, we investigate the effect of measuring local operators.
+In the next section, we investigate the post-selection of local operators.